StefanCristian/atom-package/README.md

 The main idea is to have all the needed files put into a single package, including the needed files from other deps or auxiliary deps.

-That's that, off to work now and make the Free Software Humanity pride!
+That's that, off to work now and make the Free Software Humanity proud!

 How to install on Gentoo-based systems
 =====================================